ax-crew/docs/src/content/docs/getting-started.md

 {
   "crew": [
     {
-      "name": "Planner",
+      "name": "Manager",
-      "description": "Creates a plan to complete a task", "signature": "task:string \"a task to be completed\" -> plan:string \"a plan to execute the task\"", "provider": "google-gemini",
+      "description": "Completes a task or responds to a question", "signature": "task:string \"task or question from the user\" -> reply:string \"detailed response addressing the user's task\"", "provider": "openai",
-      "providerKeyName": "GEMINI_API_KEY",
+      "providerKeyName": "OPENAI_API_KEY",
       "ai": {
-        "model": "gemini-1.5-pro",
+        "model": "gpt-4o-mini",
-        "temperature": 0
+        "temperature": 0.7
       }
     }
   ]